kubevirt/community/design-proposals/dynamic-primary-pod-nic-name.md

 Alternative solutions could be found in [Appendix A](#appendix-a---alternative-solutions).

+### Setting a constant tap name for the VM's primary interface

+Currently, for bindings on which KubeVirt is responsible for creating a tap, the tap's name is derived from the pod interface's name.

+virt-handler will create the tap associated with the VM's primary interface as `tap0`. virt-launcher will consume `tap0` for the VM's primary interface when performing its network setup flow.

+Doing so opens up an option to support a futuristic migration to a target pod with a different primary interface name without modifying the domain XML.

 ## Network Binding Plugins

 A virtual machine's NIC could be bound to the pod's primary NIC using